jupyterhub/jupyterhub/docs/source/reference/services.md

 ## Hub-Managed Services

-A **Hub-Managed Service** is started by the Hub, and the Hub is responsible for the Service's actions.
+A **Hub-Managed Service** is started by the Hub, and the Hub is responsible for the Service's operation.
 A Hub-Managed Service can only be a local subprocess of the Hub.
 The Hub will take care of starting the process and restart the service if the service stops.